ashraf2033/am-docs/docs/user-management.md

 ## User Management features
 - **Centralized Management by HQ Users**: user access and user roles are managed by HQ users.
 Only users with HQ role (HQ-Preparer, HQ-Reviers, HQ Approver) are enabled to view the User management component on the left menu and are allowed to add/enable/disable/change role of users acessig the Audit Module

-- **Add new users**: on the User Management are it is possible to add a new user entitled to access the Integrity & Module and to assign user a specific role as per table on 7.1
+- **Add new users**: on the User Management are it is possible to add a new user entitled to access the Integrity & Module and to assign user a specific role.

-- **Notification to newly added users** containing login credentials and URL
+- **Notification to newly added users** containing an invitation and URL to the system.

 - **Enable/Disable Users**: User added on the system cannot be deleted but instead disabled.
 Status of a user that has been added to the system can be Active/Not Active

 - **Edit User**: users details can be modified (Full Name, Email, User Type, User Role and Country

-- **Roles with Multiple country**: HQ and Field Office user are usually matched with Business Unit, or country.
-User Management console allow to add more than one country to HQ and Field Office users